Required Licenses

 Local Business Permits

-- Zoning Permit: Required to ensure that the business location complies with local zoning laws.
-Providers must submit an application detailing the nature of their business.
+- Zoning Permit: Required to ensure that the business complies with local zoning laws; typically involves submitting an application to the local zoning board.